vtex-apps/product-summary/README.md

   }
 }
 ```

-Then, add `product-summary` block into our app theme, as we do in our [Minicart app](https://github.com/vtex-apps/minicart/blob/master/store/blocks.json).

 #### Configuration
 Through the Storefront, you can change the behavior and interface of product-summary.
 However, you also can make in your theme app, as Dreamstore does.